The future is here. Sort of.

 Today, ASUS announced the ROG NeoCore, its “first” Wi-Fi 8 router at CES 2026.

-Before you get too excited, there’s a caveat: unlike previous announcements, such as the Wi-Fi 7 GT-BE19000AI at the previous CES, which became available at the end of 2025, the NeoCore is a concept router, meaning it will likely not become an actual product, or if it does, a very different one from what it was shown at the show.
+Before you get too excited, there’s a caveat: unlike previous announcements, such as the Wi-Fi 7 GT-BE19000AI at the previous CES, which became available at the end of 2025, the NeoCore is a concept router, so it might not fully reflect the final product.
+In other words, when (or if) it becomes available, it’ll differ significantly from what was shown at the show.

 However, given that Wi-Fi 8 is currently at such an early stage, its existence alone is significant.
 And its design is intriguing, in a good way.